nickzoic/nick.zoic.org/art/the-cycling-bikepacking-post/index.md

 it's a bit of a grey area.
 But I've taken the bike out for a few rides with the gear pictured and it handles everything from singletrack to fast concrete with no problem.

+I'll write some more about turning a commuter bike into a touring bike later, suffice to say the geometry is pretty similar and it's really just a bit of upgraded ergonomics and some extra luggage.

 ## Further Inspiration